Illinois Underserved Physician Workforce Program (UPW)

 - Be licensed to practice medicine in Illinois as a general internist, family practice physician, general pediatrician, internal medicine, obstetrics and gynecology, general surgeon or emergency medicine physician

-- Practice at a medical facility in a HPSA in Illinois
+- Practice at a non-profit medical facility in a HPSA in Illinois

 - Participate as a provider in the Medicare, Medicaid and Children’s Health Insurance Program

-- Not have any judgement liens arising from federal debt
+- Not have any judgment liens arising from federal debt

 - Not be excluded, suspended or disqualified by a federal agency